 Base case: if (n <= 1), return n

-For finding nth Fibonacci, we are recursively solving and adding two sub-problems of size (n - 1) and (n - 2).
-Both subproblems are dependent on each other because the value of (n - 1)th Fibonacci depends on the value of (n - 2)th Fibonacci, and so on.
-Such type of dependent subproblems arises in case of optimization problems in dynamic programming.
+To find the nth Fibonacci number, we recursively solve and add two subproblems of size (n - 1) and (n - 2).
+Here subproblems are dependent on each other because the value of the nth Fibonacci depends on the (n - 1)th and (n - 2)th Fibonacci, and the value of the (n - 1)th Fibonacci depends on the value of the (n - 2)th Fibonacci, and so on.
+Such types of dependent subproblems arise in dynamic programming problems.

 We mainly use the following two methods to solve recurrence relations in algorithms and data structure.
 We can choose these methods depending on the nature of the recurrence relation.
 The master method works best to analyse divide and conquer algorithms, but a recursion tree method is always a fundamental approach applied to all types of recursive algorithms.

-A recursion tree is a tree diagram of recursive calls, where each tree node represents the cost of a certain subproblem.
-The idea would be simple!
-Time complexity of recursion depends on two factors: 1) Total number of recursive calls and 2) Time complexity of additional operations for each recursive call.
+A recursion tree is a tree diagram of recursive calls where each tree node represents the cost of a certain subproblem.
+The idea is simple!
+The time complexity of a recursive function depends on two factors: 1) the total number of recursive calls and 2) the time complexity of additional operations for each recursive call.

-So recursion tree is a diagram representing additional cost for each recursive call in terms of their input size.
-We should add extra cost for each recursive call to get the overall time complexity.
-Note: One of the best ideas would be to perform this cost sum level by level.
+So, a recursion tree is a diagram that represents the additional cost for each recursive call in terms of its input size.
+We should add the extra cost for each recursive call to get the overall time complexity.
+The best idea is to perform this sum of extra cost level by level.

-We are dividing problem of size n into two different subarrays (sub-problems) of size n/2.
-Here cn represents cost of merging solution of smaller sub-problems (smaller sorted arrays of size n/2).
-So, at each step of recursion, problem will be divided in half until the size of sub-problem becomes 1.
+We are dividing the problem of size n into two different sub-problems of size n/2.
+Here cn represents the extra cost of merging the solution of two smaller sub-problems of size n/2 (merging two smaller sorted arrays of size n/2).
+One more thing: At each step of recursion, the problem will be divided in half until the size of the sub-problem becomes 1.

-Here, recursion tree is a full binary tree structure where each node has two children, and each level is completely full.
-At each level, input size decreases by the factor of 2, and recursion tree will terminate at input size 1.
-So the height of recursion tree h = logn (Think!)
+Here, the recursion tree is a full binary tree structure where each node has two children, and each level is completely full.
+At each level, the input size decreases by a factor of 2, and the recursion tree will terminate at an input size of 1.
+So the height of the recursion tree h = logn.

-To explore further, understand the analysis of binary search and quick sort using recursion tree method.
+To explore further, you can understand the analysis of binary search and quicksort using the recursion tree method.

-We use the master method for finding time complexity of divide and conquer algorithm that partition an input into smaller subproblems of equal sizes.
+We use the master method for finding the time complexity of the divide and conquer algorithm that partitions an input into smaller subproblems of equal sizes.
 It is primarily a direct way to get the solution for recurrences that can be transformed to the type: T(n) = aT(n/b) + O(n^k), where a≥1 and b>1.

-Comparing with master theorem relation with binary search recurrence relation:
+Comparing master theorem recurrence relation with binary search recurrence relation:

 Here a = 1, b = 2 (a > 1 and b > 1)